Starcounter/Docs/docs/database-types.md

 Thus, all strings with a length of less than 270600 will fit into the string data type.
 Strings longer than 270600 might fit depending on string content.

+Starcounter does not yet support not nullable strings.

 ## Starcounter specific types

 - `Binary` - [limitations](#binary)